pierre-rouleau/pel/doc/pel-manual.rst

 PEL Use Variables
 -----------------

-The following table contains the list of the ``pel-use-`` customize variables currently available.
+The following table contains the list of the ``pel-use-`` user options currently available.

 **Note**: